MediaUncovered/NewsAnalysis/README.md

 ://projector.tensorflow.org/).

-We recommend to create a shell or python script to specify the parameters and execute the different steps:
+We recommend to create a *config.py* file which stores the parameters, e.g. database, user and host name, password,... to connect to the database:

 ```
 from createDatabase import createDatabase